Ajay-Ravindran/CS725-Project/README.md

 For SVM notebook:
 Open notebook and execute run all.

-For Segmentation run the following command from root directory of repository/ python code/segmentaion.py
+For Segmentation run the following command from root directory of repository/ <br>
+python code/segmentaion.py

-For Neural Network run the following command from root directory of repository/ python code/.....
+For Neural Network run the following command from root directory of repository/ <br>
+python code/.....

 References: